Login

 What to do when dementia patients become aggressive?

 Caring for a loved one with dementia comes with its unique challenges, and managing aggression can be a common concern.
-When dementia patients become aggressive, it is essential for carers to respond with patience and understanding.
+When dementia patients become aggressive, it is essential for Care Professionals to respond with patience and understanding.
 Here are a few tips and tricks you can try:

 • Remain calm and avoid escalating the situation.